WJ-CV/VCP/README.md

-# VCP: Visual Consensus Prompting for Co-Salient Object Detection
+# [CVPR2025] VCP: Visual Consensus Prompting for Co-Salient Object Detection
-The code will be available soon...
+🔥🔥🔥Our work has been accepted at CVPR 2025, and we will release the source code soon.

 Comparison of Architecture and Performance with Existing Related Methods
 ---